Set up the Zero Trust Access App for Android on Samsung Devices

 Set up the App on the Samsung Device

-1. On the Samsung device, sign into your Google Play store account.
+1. On the Samsung device, sign in to your Google Play store account.

 2. Install the Ivanti Go app from the Google Play store.